 How AI Enhances Contract Repositories

-1. AI speeds up contract intake
+1. AI speeds up upload and organization

 -